material-motion/material-motion/team/starmap_essentials/writing_specs.md

 **Purpose**: To provide a checklist for an engineer to validate their implementation against.

-**Shape**: Specs start with an **overview** of the topic and then a broken-down **MVP specification**.
+**Shape**: Specs start with an **overview** of the topic and then a broken-down **minimum-viable product (MVP) specification**.
 Each part of the MVP specification should be as small as possible, and no smaller.

 **Order of information**: The spec should be readable in a top-down fashion.